-Immigration advocates have been rallying outside the federal courthouse on Las Vegas Boulevard calling on Sen. Cathrine Cortez Masto to pressure Vice President Kamala Harris to ignore the parliamentarian and include a path to citizenship in the budget bill.
+Immigration advocates outside the federal courthouse on Las Vegas Boulevard in November calling on Sen. Catherine Cortez Masto to pressure Vice President Kamala Harris to ignore the parliamentarian and include a path to citizenship in the budget bill.
 (Photo: Jeniffer Solis)

 The latest version of the Biden administration’s social spending bill in Congress doesn’t include a pathway to citizenship for immigrants, instead offering a temporary parole option that falls short of what many advocates want.